Stochastic Control of Tidal Dynamics Equation with Levy Noise

 \end{proof}

 {\bf Acknowledgements:} Pooja Agarwal would like to thank Department of Science and Technology, Govt. of India, for the INSPIRE fellowship.
 Utpal Manna's work has been supported by the National Board of Higher Mathematics of Department of Atomic Energy, Govt. of India, under Grant No. NBHM/RP46/2013/Fresh/421.
-The authors would like to thank Indian Institute of Science Education and Research(IISER) - Thiruvananthapuram for providing stimulating scientific environment and resources.
+The authors would also like to thank Sakthivel Kumarasamy of Indian Institute of Space Science and Technology for his comments and pointing our attention to certain references.
+Finally, the authors would like to sincerely thank the anonymous referee for his/her valuable comments and criticisms which led to the improvement of this paper.